Atrial Fibrillation Ablation

 heartbeat.
 These cells are in the sinoatrial (SA) node in the upper right atrium of

 the heart.
-During atrial fibrillation, the signal to start the heartbeat doesn’t begin
+During atrial fibrillation (AFib), the signal to start the heartbeat doesn’t

-in the sinoatrial node the way it should.
-Instead, the signal is sidetracked and begins
+begin in the sinoatrial node the way it should.
+Instead, the signal begins somewhere

 contract normally to move blood to the ventricles.
 This causes the atria to quiver